 Cassia cinnamon is harvested throughout China and Southeast Asia.
 Cassia cinnamon is known as Chinese cinnamon, Vietnamese cinnamon (also referred to as Saigon cinnamon) or Indonesian cinnamon.
-Ceylon cinnamon subtler flavor is owed to its lower concentration of cinnamon oil (generally 1-2% by weight) while Cassia cinnamon typically comes in at 2-6% by weight.
+Ceylon cinnamon's subtler flavor is owed to its lower concentration of cinnamon oil (generally 1-2% by weight), while Cassia cinnamon typically comes in at 2-6% by weight.

 Before Ceylon trees can produce a high enough quality of cinnamon they must reach at least 3 years of maturity.
 Ceylon bark is harvested twice a year and this always occurs right after each of the two rainy seasons, as rain-soaked bark is easier and quicker to remove from the trees.